How to Get Free High Quality Backlinks

-For forums it's a little more difficult.
+For forums, it's a little more difficult.
 Some forums will give you the ability to include a website in your forum profile.
-But you can't just make an account, include a website, and leave it forever!
-As far as Google is concerned that profile is a new page of the forum just recently created.
+But you can't just make an account, insert a website, and leave it forever!
+As far as Google is concerned that profile is a new page of the forum, just recently created with no content or internal links.
 You need to make some forum posts!

 By making posts in the forum, of a similar quality to what I said about blog comments, you can generate an internal backlink from the forum itself to your profile.
 This is getting a little advanced though for an article of this level, just know that posting in the forums can help your link.

 When it comes to Q&A sites the first thing that pops into your head is probably Yahoo Answers, right?
 Well in this case wrong.
-That site has gone NoFollow.
+That site has gone No-Follow.
 But it isn't the only Q&A site out there.
-When you consider how many of them I post in you may have come from one yourself.
+When you consider how many of them I posted in, you may have come from one yourself.
 In which case you know exactly how this works.
-Use your article, website, or article on your website to answer questions in a Q&A site.
+Use your article, website, or article on your website to answer questions on a Q&A site.
 These can give you a backlink and also some targeted traffic!

-The reason this is so lucrative is because companies also tend to have SEO teams working on their websites, especially the bigger ones.
-So if you get a backlink to your review as thanks for your testimonial you indirectly benefit from the SEO team that are constantly building links, social signals, and content aimed at the company's website and pages.
+The reason this is so lucrative is that companies also tend to have SEO teams working on their websites, especially the bigger ones.
+So, if you get a backlink to your review as thanks for your testimonial, you indirectly benefit from the SEO team that is constantly building links, social signals, and content aimed at the company's website and pages.

 What About Temporary Backlinks?

-But if you're up to the challenge the number one way to generate temporary backlinks (outside of link exchanges at least) is with forum posts.
-Most forums, in an attempt to keep their site from crashing due to too much saved data, will periodically clean out old archived posts.
+But if you're up to the challenge, the number one way to generate temporary backlinks (outside of link exchanges at least) is with forum posts.
+Most forums, in an attempt to keep their site from crashing due to saved data, will periodically clean out old archived posts.
 This means that old backlinks you post will scatter to the four winds as time passes.
 This isn't always a bad thing though.
-Sometimes those old posts get filled up with spam which can hurt your site instead of help it.
+Sometimes those old posts get filled up with spam, which can hurt your site instead of helping it.
 This is the main draw of creating temporary backlinks, it gives you more control over the quality of the content around your link.

-While you should mainly use anchor text to build backlinks to your site remember to keep a percentage of all backlinks using raw html (with either http:// or www at the head).
+While you should mainly use anchor text to build backlinks to your site, remember to keep a percentage of all backlinks using raw HTML (with HTTP:// at the head).
+Also, mix it up every now and again with some generic anchor text.
+For example, "Read More Here".
 Variance in how the backlink is typed and shared can lead Google to consider it to be from a different source.
 The more natural it all looks the better for you!

 Gray Hat SEO

 This is actually a very easy concept to understand.
-You link to website A, website A links to you, and you both have a single recipricol backlinks.
-Unlike linking chains or circles which consist of a network of "one way" links (designed to confuse the search engine), recipricol links are actually allowed by Google's search crawler.
+You link to website A, website A links to you, and you both have a single reciprocal backlink.
+Unlike linking chains or circles which consist of a network of "one-way" links (designed to confuse the search engine), reciprocal links are actually allowed by Google's search crawler.
 However, don't go around thinking that you can just link to thousands of websites and get thousands of relevant backlinks.
 Remember these important notes:

-- Links from a website you are NOT linking back to are valued much more than recipricol links
+- Links from a website you are NOT linking back to are valued much more than reciprocal links

-- Recipricol Link Exchanges are fine as long as they are permanent and neither site closes down or loses page rank (if one site loses PR, you're in trouble or they are).
+- Reciprocal Link Exchanges are fine as long as they are permanent and neither site closes down or loses page rank (if one site loses PR, you're in trouble or they are).

-If you're smart you'll "cloak" the recipricol link by coloring it.
-For example you'll notice the background of Hubpages is white, correct?
-If I were to color my text white you readers would not be able to see it unless you highlighted it, but the search engine would easily be able to see it.
-Easy way to keep all traffic in your website on your website even if recipricol links are present.
+If you're smart you'll "cloak" the reciprocal link by coloring it.
+For example, you'll notice the background of Hubpages is white, correct?
+If I were to color my text white, you readers would not be able to see it unless you highlighted it, but the search engine would easily be able to see it.
+An easy way to keep all traffic on your website even if reciprocal links are present.

-This can backfire on you though as the webmasters you received a recipricol link from might manually verify backlinks rather than automating the process via bots.
-In a way this is a good thing as it ensures that the link has value if the webmaster is going to all that trouble.
-In another way it means that cloaking the link is a big problem as they might get a little upset at you for it.
+This can backfire on you though, as the webmasters you received a reciprocal link from might manually verify backlinks rather than automating the process via bots.
+In a way, this is a good thing as it ensures that the link has value if the webmaster is going to all that trouble.
+In another way, it means that cloaking the link is a big problem, as they might get a little upset at you for it.